Blog: The Role of Genomics in Alzheimer’s Disease

 In 1906, German physician Alois Alzheimer described the peculiar case of a patient who displayed extensive memory loss, irrational suspicions about her family, and other rapidly deteriorating psychological changes.
 Even more strange, however, was the dramatic shrinkage in nerve cells and abnormal deposits (later identified as amyloid beta proteins) around nerve cells that Dr. Alzheimer saw in the patient’s autopsy.
 In 1910, a colleague named Emil Kraepelin officially coined the affliction as “Alzheimer’s Disease” in the eighth edition of his book Psychiatrie.

 Awareness and understanding of the disease advanced greatly in the century after Dr. Alzheimer’s passing in 1915.
-Through rapidly advancing imaging technology and increasingly reliable behavioral measures, both the biological and psychological symptoms of Alzheimer’s became increasingly clear, and family and loved ones of those affected by the disorder began organizing to form awareness associations like the Alzheimer’s Association and the International Society to Advance Alzheimer’s Research and Treatment (ISTAART).
+Rapidly advancing imaging technology and reliable behavioral measures have clarified both the biological and psychological symptoms of Alzheimer’s.
+This led families and loved ones of those affected to form awareness associations such as the Alzheimer’s Association and ISTAART.

 The Role of Genomics